franciskershaw/slice-of-pie/README.md

 Code snippets and inspiration are detailed below, and are also included via comments in the code itself.

-* My naviation bar was inspired by and amended from to spec after reading [this helpful blog post](https://www.aleksandrhovhannisyan.com/blog/responsive-navbar-without-bootstrap/) by Aleksandr Hovhannisyan.
+* My navigation bar was inspired by and amended to spec after reading [this helpful blog post](https://www.aleksandrhovhannisyan.com/blog/responsive-navbar-without-bootstrap/) by Aleksandr Hovhannisyan.

-* Help generating a random product for the product detail page's recommended products section was found on [this helpful article](https://books.agiliq.com/projects/django-orm-cookbook/en/latest/random.html) and tweaked to work correctly.
+* Help generating a random product for the product detail page's recommended products section using python and django syntax was found on [this helpful article](https://books.agiliq.com/projects/django-orm-cookbook/en/latest/random.html) and tweaked to work correctly.

 * Help implementing a smooth scrolling effect to the top of a page smoothly using JS was found on [this article](https://stackoverflow.com/questions/15935318/smooth-scroll-to-top).